JohnnyJayJay/lick_wikipedia_bot/README.md

 - Checks if they are in a suitable prosody/meter to match The Lick (or a variant of it)
   - If not, pull 10 more articles ad infinitum until a match is found
 - Create an image containing The Lick phrase and the found lyrics underneath
-- Post the title and generated logo to *TODO*
+- Post the title and generated music to @thelickbot

 ### Environment